Explain IP rating code.

 However, in testing enclosures levels 5 & 6, nozzles are used in water ingress test.
 The rate in which level 5 enclosure is exposed is at 12.5 liters/minute through a 6.3 mm or (1/4 inch) nozzle.
 In testing level 6, higher water pressure and flow are required, using a 12.5 mm (1/2 inch) nozzle in a rate flow of about 100 liters/minute.
 In addition to this, there is no difference in the distance of water source for testing, the standard is 2.5 to 3 meters away from the enclosure.
 In general, the exposure takes about three minutes to be done.

-In submersible enclosures with IP ratings of levels 7 and 8, these enclosures are tested by totally immersing the enclosures in water.
+In submersible enclosures with IP ratings of levels 7 and 8, these enclosures are tested by totally immersing the enclosures in water, also considered as waterproof enclosures.
 In level 7, tests are done through water submersion, 1 meter deep for 30 minutes with its top 0.15 meters below the surface.
 A special test is conducted for level 8 enclosures because the user should specify their requirements for submersible level 8 IP rating to the manufacturer.

 First number and second number defined